 PCOS and Fertility—All You Need to Know

-A PCOS diagnosis can come with a slew of anxieties and grievances, not the least of which is the big F word: fertility.
-If you’re facing the syndrome with worry over future family planning, take heart.
-The prognosis for women with PCOS that hope to get pregnant is bright, and even when medical assistance is required, there are many options.
+A PCOS diagnosis can come with a slew of symptoms and anxieties to manage, not the least of which is the big F word: fertility.
+But if you’re facing this hormonal condition with worry over future family planning, take heart.
+The prognosis for women with PCOS to conceive a healthy pregnancy is bright, and even when medical assistance is required, there are many options for those navigating hormonal imbalances.

-We chatted with renowned OB/GYN, reproductive endocrinologist and infertility expert, Dr. Andy Huang, MD, FACOG, to learn exactly how PCOS functions clinically, how you can tweak your lifestyle to boost fertility, and what fertility treatments patients with PCOS can consider.
+We chatted with renowned OB/GYN, reproductive endocrinologist and infertility expert, Dr. Andy Huang, MD, FACOG, to dig deeper into how PCOS impacts our ability to conceive, how you can tweak your lifestyle to boost fertility, and what fertility treatments patients with PCOS can consider.

 Keep reading for your complete guide.

-To begin, it’s important to understand that, PCOS, or Polycystic Ovarian Syndrome, is one of the more common endocronopies for women of reproductive age, affecting as many as 5 million women of reproductive age, according to the CDC.
+For starters, it’s important to understand that, PCOS, or Polycystic Ovary Syndrome, is one of the more common hormonal conditions for women—affecting as many as 5 million women of reproductive age, according to the CDC.

-"The definition, by textbook, is women with very irregular cycles in conjunction with one of the following: high levels of testosterone or normal hormone levels but clinical signs of high testosterone levels–including acne, oily skin, or excess hair growth,” Dr. Huang says.
+"The definition, by textbook, is women with very irregular cycles in conjunction with either high levels of testosterone, or normal hormone levels but clinical signs of high testosterone levels—including acne, oily skin, or excess hair growth,” Dr. Huang says.

 PCOS